csmir/Commands.NET/wiki/v2/Http.md

 ## Configure the Host

-HTTP execution builds upon the Hosted command pipeline.
+HTTP execution builds upon the hosted command pipeline available in the `Commands.NET.Hosting` package.

-In order to begin configuring, a new API is available in the `Commands.Http` namespace, which can be used to configure the HTTP server and the integration with Commands.NET.
+In order to begin configuring, an API is available in the `Commands.Http` namespace, which can be used to configure the HTTP server and the integration with Commands.NET.
-All configuration as available in the `Commands.Hosting` package is also available here, so you can use the same method to configure the complete hosted pipeline.
+All configuration as available in the `Commands.Hosting` namespace is also available here, so you can use the same methods to configure the complete pipeline.

 ```csharp
 // ...